digolira/python-mysql-docker/README.md

 ## Installing

-You just need to run "bash run-script.sh"  to run the necessary commands to install the application.
+You just need to run `bash run-script.sh` to run the necessary commands to install the application.

 Docker-compose file is structured to run two containers on docker:
-> Python -
+> Python
 >
-> MySQL -
+> MySQL

 Docker-compose version: 1.29.2